On Pull Request merge strategies

 Basic development cycle

-When software engineers make a new features or a fix a bug, the flow is usally:
+When software engineers make a new feature or fix a bug, the flow is usually:

 • create a new branch based on the base branch to develop on